robfletcher/strikt/site/src/jbake/content/user-guide/collection-elements.md

 ▼ Expect that [catflap, rubberplant, marzipan]:
   ✗ all elements match:
     ▼ "catflap":
+      ✓ is lower case
       ✓ starts with 'c'
     ▼ "rubberplant":
+      ✓ is lower case
       ✗ starts with 'c'
     ▼ "marzipan":
+      ✓ is lower case
       ✗ starts with 'c'
 ```